 Appium Tutorial for Mobile Application Testing

-As per a report from Statista, the number of mobile application downloads worldwide is projected to rise from being approximately 178 billion in the year 2017 to over 258 billion by 2022.
+As per a report from Statista, the number of mobile application downloads worldwide is projected to rise from approximately 140 billion in the year 2016 to over 230 billion by 2022.
+The industry is expanding at unstoppable speeds, with app revenue comprising $133 billion revenue in 2021, a 19% year-on-year increase.

 To tap into this market, companies are targeting customer engagements for their applications by introducing new features every few weeks.
 To deliver applications in record time, the pressure to deliver a reliable product that is bug-free and performs well is non-negotiable for businesses.